 | Hair Oil’s Role | Cannot resolve the underlying deficiency | Can help reduce friction, breakage, and dryness |

-Best Foods for Healthy Hair Growth
+Everyday Foods for Healthy Hair Growth

 What Most People Get Wrong

-“Hair oils replace nutrition.”
+- “Hair oils replace nutrition.”
 Topical products can support the scalp environment, but they cannot supply the internal nutrients a deficient body is missing.

 Healthy hair starts from the inside, but the right external care makes a real difference too.
 As you work on improving your diet and addressing any underlying deficiencies, consider adding Rami Hair Oil to your routine as a supportive step toward stronger, better-nourished hair — one part of a complete, balanced approach to hair care.